kvnwng11/programming/README.md

 # Programming

-A repository storing competitive programming solutions.
+This repository stores my LeetCode and USACO solutions.